Seaweed can contain beneficial nutrients, including iodine, and antioxidants. It may support heart health.

 They’re a food source for ocean life and range in color from red to green to brown to black.

-Seaweed often washes up on shorelines around the world, but it’s most commonly eaten in Asian countries such as Japan, Korea and China.
+Seaweed grows along rocky shorelines around the world, but it’s most commonly eaten in Asian countries such as Japan, Korea, and China.

 What’s more, seaweed is highly nutritious, so a little goes a long way.

 The recommended dietary intake (RDI) of iodine for adults is 140 mcg per day (5).

 Seaweed has the unique ability to absorb concentrated amounts of iodine from the ocean (

 Its iodine content varies greatly depending on the type, where it was grown, and how it was processed.
 In fact, one dried sheet of seaweed can contain 11–1,989% of the RDI (